 We invite high-quality professional posters that reflect the theme of “Modernizing the Future Fight: Accelerate & Adapt.”

-- Artificial Intelligence & Machine Learning: The DoD is looking to incorporate AI into decision-making and operations to reduce risk to fielded forces and generate military advantage.
+- Artificial Intelligence & Machine Learning: The DoD is looking to incorporate AI into decision-making and operations to reduce risk to fielded forces while generating military advantage.
 Do you have tools/capabilities that can help better maintain our equipment, reduce operational costs, and improve readiness?
 By improving the accuracy of military assessments and enhancing mission precision, AI can reduce the risk of civilian casualties and other collateral damage.

 Poster dimensions must not exceed the 48” (h) x 96” (l) dimensions of the partition backing.
-Poster session presenters will be given one side of the partition backing on which posters may be attached.
+Poster session presenters will be given one side of the partition backing on which posters may be affixed.
 The only materials that should be used are laminations, pictures, paper, or poster paper.

 - If a push pin or Velcro strip cannot attach an item to the board, then it is not permitted to be used.
 Thumbtacks, Velcro, or stick-pin hangers must be supplied by presenters.